johnconnor-1985/shaper-compact/README.md

 # shaper-compact
-Installer and configuration files for Velvet Shaper Compact
+Installer and configuration files for Shaper Compact